uncomplicate/bayadera/README.md

 # bayadera

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure Library for Bayesian Data Analysis and Machine Learning on the GPU

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 - 2016 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.